hypo69/hypo/pytest/gemini - set 3/en/src/webdriver/firefox/_docs/Steps to Configure Firefox profile for Selenium Webdriver _ Tools QA.md

    - `test_navigate_to_url`:  Tests a simple navigation to a URL and ensures no error occurs.
    - `test_element_presence`: Tests if a specific element exists on the page after navigation.
    - `test_invalid_profile_name`: Tests with an invalid profile name (commented, but useful for exceptional cases)
-   - `test_headless_mode`:  Illustrates how to use headless mode.
+   - `test_headless_mode`:  IlluStartes how to use headless mode.
 Error handling is critical for these edge cases, and this is included.

 4. **Error Handling:**  The `test_element_presence` test now includes a `try...except` block to catch potential errors during element location and handle them more gracefully by using `pytest.fail` to report the specific error.
 This is best practice and was lacking in the original response example.